sharanpreet-singh/Portfolio-Projects/README.md

 ## Technologies Used 💻🧑‍💻
 - Programming Languages: R, Python and  SQL
 - Working Environments: R-Studio, Jupyter Notebooks, and PostgreSQL
-- Tools or Libraries: Numpy, Pandas, NLP, matplotlib, and scikit
+- Tools or Libraries: Numpy, Pandas, NLP, matplotlib, and Scikit
-- Visualisation Tools: Tableau and Excel
+- Visualisation Tools: Tableau, Excel, and GGPlot2

 ### Thank you for visiting.